microsoft/pxt-microbit/docs/reference/input/rotation.md

 ## ~hint

 The @boardname@ has a part called the **accelerometer** that can check how the @boardname@ is moving.
+Watch this [video](https://www.youtube.com/watch?v=byngcwjO51U) to learn how the accelerometer works.

 ## ~